‘The Young And The Restless’ Spoilers For The Week Of August 19: Sharon Gives Adam A Stunning Answer

-The Young and the Restless spoilers for the week of August 19 through 23 brings wedding crashers for Lola and Kyle.
+The Young and the Restless spoilers for the week of August 19 through 23 bring wedding crashers for Lola and Kyle.
 Plus, Michael experiences issues while Sharon gets quite a shock.

-After Lola’s wedding Arturo (Jason Canela) surprises the bride and groom, according to SheKnows Soaps.
+After Lola’s wedding, Arturo (Jason Canela) surprises the bride and groom, according to SheKnows Soaps.
 It seems he also wants to clear the air with Abby (Melissa Ordway), but Nate (Sean Dominic) steps in, which may irritate the Newman heiress.
 Ultimately, Rey (Jordi Vilasuso) gets closure from seeing his brother as well as his dad.

 At the same time, Theo (Tyler Johnson) crashes with Zoe (Anna Grace Barlow) in tow.
-Kyle (Michael Mealor) notices, and he is not thrilled to see Theo showed up, especially with Zoe.
+Kyle (Michael Mealor) notices, and he is not thrilled to see Theo show up, especially with Zoe.
 Kyle ends up kicking them out.
-Theo continues causing problems as he underminds Mariah (Camryn Grimes) later on.
+Theo continues causing problems as he undermines Mariah (Camryn Grimes) later on.

 Elsewhere, Phyllis (Michelle Stafford) consoles Summer (Hunter King).
 Summer attended Kyle and Lola’s (Sasha Calle) wedding to support them, but the day still wears on her considering she thought she’d still be married to Kyle at this point.
 Plus, Billy (Jason Thompson) melts down after realizing that he will never experience Delia’s wedding and walking her down the aisle.
 He ends up leaving his nephew’s wedding early because of how difficult the whole thing is.
 By the end of the week, Billy lashes out against his family.
 He believes that Ashley (Eileen Davidson) will end up stabbing the Abbott family in the back again, and he is not happy she’s back and merging My Beauty with Jabot.